mahynski/pychemauth/README.md

 * [EllipticManifold](manifold/elliptic.py) - a combined manifold learning/dimensionality reduction step followed by the determination of a elliptical boundary to detect outliers.

 ## General Machine Learning [Large amount of data available]
 > These routines offer the most flexible approaches and include alternative boundary construction methods besides ellipses.
+Detecting "new or unusual" objects with AI/ML is usually formulated as an outlier detection problem.
+This is a fairly mature field when it comes to feature-vector data for conventional ML/statistical algorithms, but deep learning approaches currently struggle to outperform their other ML counterparts (see the [``Familiarity Hypothesis''](https://www.sciencedirect.com/science/article/pii/S0031320322004125) by Dietterich and Guyer).
 * Outlier detection with [PyOD](https://pyod.readthedocs.io/en/latest/) - This encompasses many different approaches including isolation forests and autoencoders.
 * Semi-supervised [Positive-Unlabeled (PU) learning](https://pulearn.github.io/pulearn/)